-While these previous studies enhanced our understanding of the said structures, several questions still remains unanswered, which this proposal aims to answer.
-Specifically we aim to answer the following questions:
+While these previous studies enhanced our understanding of these structures, several questions still remain unanswered, which this proposal aims to answer.
+Specifically, we aim to answer the following questions:

 Can bonded PAH dimers form in the gas phase?
-If so how does the dimerization process depend on the size and geometry of the PAH?
+If so, how does the dimerization process depend on the size and geometry of the PAH?
 Does the presence of water effect the dimerization processes?

-What are the binding trends of the bonded dimers with water clusters, and does it differ from the those of the non-bonded dimers?
+What are the binding trends of the bonded dimers with water clusters, and do they differ from those of the non-bonded dimers?

 The structural trends for the neutral and cation clusters were predicted by their energetic tendencies for low temperatures.
 How do the trends change at higher temperatures?

-Can the formation of confined water clusters predicted computationally observed under experimental conditions?
+Can the formation of confined water clusters that was computationally predicted be observed under experimental conditions?

-How does the initial clustering between the PAH dimers and the water molecules affect the dynamics of the systems?
+How does the initial clustering between the PAH dimers and the water molecules affect the dynamics of the system?

 Under VUV radiation, how are the resulting products dependent on the isomers being ionized?

-What complex chemical strucrtures can be formed upon ionization of the water subclusters?
-What is the dynamics of the systesm?
+What complex chemical structures can be formed upon ionization of the water subclusters?
+What is the dynamics of the system?

-To answer the questions above a comprehensive study which includes both experimental and computation work is needed.
+To answer the above questions, a comprehensive study that includes both experimental and computation work is needed.

-The proposed study is a collaborative study, where experiments will be performed at the Lawrence Berkeley National Laboratory by Dr. Musahid Ahmed and his group.
-Theoretical and computational part of the study will be performed at the Hebrew University in Tamar Stein's lab.
-Both experiments and calculations are crucial for understanding of the clusters above.
+The proposed study is a collaborative study, in which experiments will be performed at the Lawrence Berkeley National Laboratory by Dr. Musahid Ahmed and his group.
+The theoretical and computational part of this study will be performed at the Hebrew University in Tamar Stein's lab.
+Both experiments and calculations are crucial for addressing and understanding the above questions.

 Methodology

-Below we will detail the computational and experimental techniques we will use to study the abovementioned systems.
-We will also present our initial results demonstrating the abilities of the suggested approaches to provide a molecular-level understanding of the mixed clusters systems.
+Below, we detail the computational and experimental techniques that we will use to study the abovementioned systems.
+We will also present our initial results demonstrating the abilities of the suggested approaches to provide a molecular-level understanding of the mixed-cluster systems.

 Density Functional Calculations

 The computational strategy to identify the structures and different isomers is to search for local minima on the potential energy surface (PES) using DFT.
-We will calculate the energy, enthalpy and entropy of the systems (which are crucial to predict the behaviour of the systems at elevated temperatures), and will calculate barriers for the formation of the bonded-structures.
+We will calculate the energy, enthalpy and entropy of the systems (which are crucial for predicting the behavior of the systems at elevated temperatures), and will calculate barriers for the formation of the bonded structures.
 DFT serves as the workhorse of quantum chemistry due to its favorable computational cost and accuracy [32].
 DFT is, in principle, an exact approach in which the central variable is the electronic density; in practice, an approximation to the exchange-correlation functional is needed [33].
 The choice of the approximate exchange-correlation functional is crucial for the accurate description of the system.